AutomationGarage/docs.autobits.org/docs/extension/Zigbee.md

 ---
-id: 1-Wire
+id: Zigbee
-title: 1-Wire
+title: Zigbee
-sidebar_label: 1-Wire
+sidebar_label: Zigbee
 ---

 allows you to send and receive Zigbee commands.